GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 - In Chrome, the default for `preload` used to be `auto`, but as of Chrome 64, it now defaults to `metadata`.
 Even so, on the desktop version of Chrome, a portion of the video may be preloaded using the `Content-Range` header.
-Other Chromium-derived browsers and Edge behave similarly.
+Other Chromium-based browsers and Firefox behave similarly.
 - As with Chrome on desktop, 11.0 desktop versions of Safari will preload a range of the video.
 From version 11.2, only the video metadata is preloaded.
 [In Safari on iOS, videos are never